18F/methods/_pages/make/design-pattern-library.md

 ## What it is

-A collection of user interface elements (for example colors, icons, and buttons) used frequently across a design system, consisting of the base patterns and helpful information about how to use them.
+A collection of user interface elements (for example colors, icons, and buttons) used frequently across a website or service, consisting of the base patterns and helpful information about how to use them.

 ## Reasons to use it